Timestamps

 • On receiver, CTS is set to an estimation of the same value, converted to receiver system clock, i.e. the system time of receiver when the first sample was captured on sender.

 Unlike STS, this field does not directly correspond to any field inside RTP packet.
-Instead, sender and receiver exchange RTCP packets which help them to map STS to CTS, as described below.
+Instead, sender and receiver exchange RTCP packets which help them to map STS to CTS, as described in the further sections.

 Use of timestamps